Lenyn Sosa Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is 15th in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective nine K/9, which ranks 13th in the league.

-- The Blue Jays have the 16th-ranked team ERA among all MLB pitching staffs (4.37).
+- The Blue Jays have the 14th-ranked team ERA among all league pitching staffs (4.18).

-- Blue Jays pitchers combine to rank 22nd in baseball in home runs surrendered (30 total, 1.3 per game).
+- Blue Jays pitchers combine to rank 20th in baseball in home runs given up (30 total, 1.3 per game).

-- The Blue Jays will send Berrios (1-3) to the mound to make his fifth start of the season.
-He is 1-3 with a 6.23 ERA and 21 strikeouts through 21 2/3 innings pitched.
+- Kikuchi gets the start for the Blue Jays, his fifth of the season.
+He is 3-0 with a 3.80 ERA and 20 strikeouts through 21 1/3 innings pitched.

-- His most recent appearance came on Thursday against the Houston Astros, when the right-hander threw seven innings, surrendering two earned runs while allowing three hits.
+- In his last time out on Friday, the lefty went six innings against the New York Yankees, giving up one earned run while surrendering four hits.

-- In four games this season, the 28-year-old has put up an ERA of 6.23, with 8.7 strikeouts per nine innings.
-Opponents are batting .259 against him.
+- The 31-year-old has an ERA of 3.80, with 8.4 strikeouts per nine innings, in four games this season.
+Opponents are batting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.